learn-co-curriculum/phase-0-intro-to-the-cli/README.md

 ## Define "Command Line Interface"

-A CLI is simply a text-based conversation with the computer in which we type the commands for accomplishing tasks.
+A CLI is a program that allows us to have a text-based conversation with the computer in which we type the commands for accomplishing tasks.
 With a CLI, users have wide control over the file system and operating system, and the tasks become simple.
 For example, you can ask, through the CLI, which files are located on the `Desktop`.
 You can create a new folder or delete it.
 But on top of file-management kinds of activities, you can also find out how busy your CPU is, how full your hard drive is, and whether your computer can find a network path to `flatironschool.com`.
 On top of this, you don't have to click through several menus to get there!

 Experienced developers would say "the CLI gives you more control" or that it's "more powerful."
 With a GUI you use the mouse and the keyboard to control the